© Justin Bere (Licensed under CC BY-SA 4.0). Note that this is a high-maintenance green roof, designed as a garden.

 How to Create / Enhance to a "Good" condition

-For creation advice, please refer to the Green Infrastructure Standards.
+For advice on creation, please take a look at the Green Infrastructure Standards.
 Pricing information can be found here.

 How to get a "moderate" rating